June 26, 2026

 Running it

-Does it actually hold up?
+Does it hold up?

 ONI computed from ERA5 (zarr-datafusion) overlaid on NOAA's official ONI, 1950–present — the two lines track tightly across every major El Niño and La Niña event.